karolsowi/Visualization/README.md

 Data visualization website made using Apexcharts and React https://karolsowi.github.io/Visualization/#/.

-Data used and detailed description is availble at https://karolsowi.github.io/Visualization/#/opis.
+The data used and a detailed description are available at https://karolsowi.github.io/Visualization/#/opis.